 In 2014, HP launched the 300 series of latex printers.
 The new models include the 54” HP Latex 310 Printer, the 64” HP Latex 330 Printer and the 64” HP Latex 360 Printer.
 All three models use the new 831 HP latex inks, which provide outstanding resistance to scratching.
 This third generation of latex printers represents a radical departure from the precedent technology.
 Read more

-Printable VinylEfx® films allow you to transform ordinary printing into extraordinary printing!
+VinylEfx® films allow you to transform ordinary graphics into extraordinary statements!
 These eye-catching, glittering vinyls set your graphics apart from other printed images.
-VinylEfx® prints attract more attention, so your marketing message is noticed, read and remembered.
-That WOW factor is your competitive edge.
-VinylEfx® Metal Flake Cherry Red is available in a decorative series which is perfect for extended indoor applications, such as POP graphics and window displays.
+Graphics produced with VinylEfx attract more attention, so your marketing message is noticed, read and remembered.
+The WOW factor is your competitive edge.
+VinylEfx Metal Flake Cherry Red is available in the decorative series which is perfect for indoor applications, such as point-of-purchase graphics and window displays.

 Printable - Eco Solvent, Solvent, Thermal Transfer, UV

 Easy application to flat, smooth surfaces

 No top coasts required for printing

 Print the extraordinary with VinylEfx®, the special effects print media with WOW.
 Attract more attention, create memorable first impressions and increase sales and profits.